bkarthik45/UniversityIOWA/README.md

 4  )  Import the Schema

+ The schema.sql file is located in the backend project directory, near the Program.cs file.

 Open a new SQL tab

 Go to File -> Open SQL Script -> Select schema.sql and run it